logo

 Two Men Continue To Live In Japan's Nuclear Disaster Area Just To Take Care Of People's Pets

-by Liezel
+by Sophia

-After the nuclear meltdowns, people were evacuated for their own safety, however, there was no plan in place for the animals in the area.
+After the nuclear meltdowns, people were evacuated for their own safety; however, there was no plan in place for the animals in the area.

 “I didn’t mean to stay at first.
 I grabbed my family and escaped,” he recalled.

 “Our dogs didn’t get fed for the first few days.
-When I did eventually feed them, the neighbors’ dogs started going crazy.
+When I eventually fed them, the neighbors’ dogs started going crazy.
 I went over to check on them and found that they were all still tied up.
-Everyone in town left thinking they would be back home in a week or so, I guess," he recalled.
+Everyone in town left thinking they would be back home in a week or so, I guess,” he recalled.

 After returning, he was also concerned about the effects of radiation on his body.
-After all, exposure can cause cancer and other health problems but these days, he's not too worried anymore.
+After all, exposure can cause cancer and other health problems, but these days, he's not too worried anymore.

 To this, he responded, “I’ll most likely be dead by then anyway, so I couldn’t care less.”

-A lot of people wonder why he decided to return and stay given the risks and his answer is because of rage.
+A lot of people wonder why he decided to return and stay given the risks, and his answer is because of rage.

 “I’m full of rage.
 That’s why I’m still here,” the farmer said.
 “I refuse to leave and let go of this anger and grief.
 I weep when I see my hometown.
 The government and the people in Tokyo don’t know what’s really happening here.”